Combating ghost schools and other forms of corruption in education

 Together with the Philippines, other countries are now beginning to crack down on corruption in education.
 The UNESCO International Institute for Educational Planning (IIEP-UNESCO) has documented success stories through its project on Ethics and Corruption in Education and its synthesis report Corrupt Schools, Corrupt Universities: What Can Be Done?
 The Institute has also provided support to countries to equip them with the right tools and to develop strategies to fight corruption in education, through training and technical assistance.

 We have just published a book entitled Achieving Transparency in Pro-Poor Education Incentives, which analyses anti-corruption measures aimed at poor communities – such as conditional cash transfers, scholarships, and free school meals – in seven countries (Brazil, Cambodia, India, Peru, South Africa, the USA, and Viet Nam).

-Breaking the silence over corruption in education is a mammoth ongoing task which needs a global united front in order to ensure that education goals are met and that children receive the best possible opportunities when learning.
+Breaking the silence over corruption in education is a mammoth ongoing task that needs a global united front in order to ensure that educational goals are met and that children receive the best possible opportunities when learning.
 Countries also need the right support so that they are able to implement stricter measures.

 IIEP’s study found that anti-corruption measures should be included as part of the design of schemes targeting the poor.
 The measures include frequent and publicized reports, strong evaluation frameworks, local transparency committees, school display boards, and social audits.
 They are presented in detail in a book but also on the ETICO portal, which houses the latest cutting-edge research, tracking ethics and corruption in education.

 This blog was initially published on ON THOMSON REUTERS FOUNDATION